stolostron/multicluster-global-hub/doc/disconnected_environment/README.md

 ### Install the Operator from OperatorHub using the web console
 You can install and subscribe an Operator from OperatorHub using the OpenShift Container Platform web console.
 For more details, please refer [here](https://docs.openshift.com/container-platform/4.11/operators/admin/olm-adding-operators-to-cluster.html)

-## Import the regional hub using customized image registry
+## Import the managed hub using customized image registry

 ### Configure the image registry annotations in MulticlusterGlobalHub CR